juliaroquette/StellarSpinRatesAreAwesome/README.md

 # Stellar Spin Rates Are Awesome

-This package that allows anyone to load and manipulate datasets of spin rates of low-mass stars.
+This package allows anyone to load and manipulate datasets of spin rates of low-mass stars.

 This initial version contains datasets for the following clusters: